Yellow Wave Background Line

 Outside of work, you can probably find Christine in front of a sewing machine, doodling, or doing other crafts by hand.
 On a more rare occasion, you can find her hiking in nature or baking something sweet.
 Christine goes by both Christine and Yang as a way of gender expression and fluidity.

-Jeehee Moon, AMFT
+Jeehee Moon, LMFT

 Clinical Case Manager & Wellness Counselor